Story by Fredrick Mugira | Photos by Renato Granieri

 The Path Forward

-Tacugama is currently gathering information about other paralyzed chimpanzees worldwide to learn new ways to improve her condition and provide the best possible environment for her future.
+Tacugama Chimpanzee Sanctuary is currently gathering information about other paralyzed chimpanzees worldwide to learn new ways to improve her condition and provide the best possible environment for her future.
+It is evident that Ramba’s future depends on the sustainability of this high-intensity care model.
+This new normal for Ramba requires more than just compassion—it requires specialized resources.